Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 <div align="center">

-# ComfyUI for Intel GPU's
+# ComfyUI for Windows Intel GPU's
 **The most powerful and modular diffusion model GUI and backend.**